South Sound G.R.E.E.N. Program Coordinator

 Sam began working for the Thurston Conservation District in October, 2019, as a Watershed Educator with the South Sound GREEN program.

-Sam hails from New York State, growing up in the Hudson Valley and attending college in the Finger Lakes.
+Sam is originally from New York State, growing up in the Hudson Valley and attending college in the Finger Lakes.
 He holds a B.S. and M.S. in Earth and Atmospheric Sciences from Cornell University, where he focused his classes and research on biological and physical oceanography.

 Since graduating college, Sam has worked in multiple informal and environmental education roles around the country and world, primarily aboard tall ships.
 He has spent two sailing seasons (and one winter) working aboard the Schooner Adventuress here in Washington, sailing around the Salish Sea while educating people of all ages about maritime history, local ecology, and nautical skills.